VR360 PlayerRemove this module

 Meet Ronald and Valen

 In “Valen’s Reef,” join local fisherman-turned-coral-reef-scientist and Conservation International staffer Ronald Mambrasar as he monitors the reefs with his young son, Valen.
 Ronald tells Valen the story of how the area was almost destroyed and how the community-led conservation initiative restored it.
-As a native Papuan and father of four, Ronald shares what it means to protect his home for Valen’s generation and shows just how successful conservation can be when local people are empowered to take a leading role.
+As a native Papuan and father of four, Ronald shares what it means to protect his home for Valen’s generation and shows just how successful conservation can be when local people take a leading role.

 At a glance: the Bird’s Head Seascape